-Online Solicitation of a Minor is a serious felony offense and is defined in Texas Penal Code 33.021.
-Online solicitation of a minor occurs when an adult communicates online with a person who is actually under 17 (a minor) or someone the adult should believe is under 17 (law enforcement posing as a minor) when the adult:
+Online Solicitation of a Minor is a felony offense in Texas that occurs when an adult communicates online with a person who is actually under 17 (a minor) or someone whom the adult believes is under 17 (law enforcement posing as a minor) and:

 To many, the most surprising fact about this offense is that people are often arrested and charged with online solicitation of a minor even if they never had contact with an actual child.
 In fact, most online solicitation charges arise from an undercover officer posing as a minor in a sting operation using a website or app to lure in suspects.